varshapwalia/salient_object_detection/README.md

 Salient Object Detection using Edge Guidance Network

-We use the salMask2edge.m to generate the edge label for training.
+We use the salMask2edge.m(require Matlab IDE) to generate the edge label for training.

 ### For training: